 “Stories serve as the foundations and pillars of human societies.
-As history unfolded, stories about gods, nations and corporations grew so powerful that they began to dominate objective reality.”
+As history unfolded, stories about gods, nations, and corporations grew so powerful that they began to dominate objective reality.”

 For Harari, the decisive contents in a narrative are the elements in it which may happen to be false or fictional as he puts it.
 It was suggested in the previous lecture that the belief in the fictional elements of biblical narratives are not actually the components which facilitate cooperation between men but rather that function is produced by the element of the following of the ethical rules which are suggested in these narratives.
 The reason why men follow these rules are teleological: they hope that their actions will lead to a flourishing life for themselves and the people they care for.
-Corporations and nations are not “fictional entities” as is maintained but rather entities which scientific theory cannot adequately describe given its ignorance of what consciousness is and its ignorance of how to characterise action in general and ethical action in particular.
+Corporations and nations are not “fictional entities” as is maintained but rather entities which scientific theory cannot adequately describe given its ignorance of what consciousness is and its ignorance of how to characterize action in general and ethical action in particular.
 Nations and corporations are not objects of belief but objects of action brought about by the activities of men.
-Action is as real as the suffering that cause it or it causes.
-Philosophical theory has been concerned with action theory for over two thousand years not through the activity of story telling but through the activity of theorising and arguing about it.
+Action is as real as the suffering that causes it, or it causes.
+Philosophical theory has been concerned with action theory for over two thousand years not through the activity of storytelling but through the activity of theorizing and arguing about it.
 The kind of action that avoids the consequences of suffering is the kind of action which builds not upon a shaky belief about something fictional but about knowledge of what is real, e.g. suffering.

 The implication of the above is that people will be able to live out their virtual realities whatever they are, whether they lead ultimately to flourishing lives or not.
 Science will, for example, be able to provide an elite with eternal youth!